 Styles

+If you are going to use Styles in a document, it is advisable to create a template first so that you can use it for all related documents so that they automatically contain matching style formatting.

 If you are to take advantage of these instructions, before you begin a document you must know how to create, modify and use Styles to format it.
 Later in the training session you will use Outline view and will also create a contents page automatically.
 You will see that both are extremely useful features but both rely on styles to operate.

 For your information: